dhis2/data-visualizer-app/README.md

 # Data visualizer app and plugin

-This is a yarn workspaces mono-repo that contains the data-visualizer-app.
-Eventually it will also contain the analytics plugins.
+This is a yarn workspaces mono-repo that contains the data visualizer app and the data visualizer plugin

 ## Getting started